hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 **Easy-to-use:**
 * Your code must use PyTorch >= 1.7 or Tensorflow >= 2.0.
 Notable marks will be given to models that work nearly identically for both libraries.
 * Speed:
-  * There will be two competition tracks: 10x and 100x realtime.
+  * There will be two challenge tracks: 10x and 100x realtime.
   * Your model must be fast enough to be able to process audio, which has already been loaded onto the GPU, at least 10x or 100x faster than realtime on a V100 GPU.
   * If your model has more than one possible embedding size (see below for more information on embedding sizes), it must still output all embeddings together at the target speed.
 * Your model must be able to work on an 8GB GPU machine.